Toddler Program | 30 months | Monday - Friday | 6:15AM-6:15PM

-This class is designed for the three and four year old children.
+This class is designed for four year old children.
 In this class the child will be exposed to the alphabet, shapes, numbers, and colors.
 Classrooms will offer many “hands-on” opportunities in the areas of language, science, and math.
-The preschool term normally begins in September and ends the last Friday in May or the first Friday in June.
-The preschool will be in session for approximately 35 weeks, not including the one week we close for Christmas vacation and the one week we close for spring vacation. *All children in this preschool program are required to be 3 years old by Sept.
+The preschool term normally begins in September and ends the last week in May or the first week in June.
+The preschool will be in session for approximately 35 weeks, not including the one week we close for Christmas vacation and the one week we close for spring vacation. *All children in this preschool program are required to be 4 years old by Sept.
 1st, and must be potty trained.

-This class is designed for the four and five year old children.
+This class is designed for four and a half and five year old children.
 The child will be introduced to pre-kindergarten activities that excite the children about learning.
 The classroom will offer many “hands-on” opportunities in the areas of language arts, fine arts, music, art, science, math, and social studies.
 The activities in the class are designed to give the child experiences that will help them be ready for their next educational experience of kindergarten.
-The preschool term normally begins in September and ends the last Friday in May or the first Friday in June.
-The preschool will be in session for approximately 35 weeks, not including the one week we close for Christmas vacation and the one week we close for spring vacation. *All children in this preschool program are required to be 4 years old by Sept.
+The preschool term normally begins in September and ends the last week in May or the first week in June.
+The preschool will be in session for approximately 35 weeks, not including the one week we close for Christmas vacation and the one week we close for spring vacation. *All children in this preschool program are required to be 4-1/2 years old by Sept.
 1st, going to Kindergarten the following year, and must be potty trained.

 Motor Development Program